 In order to become a general contractor in Oregon, you’ll need to seek out proper licensing and education as provided by the Oregon Construction Contractors Board (CCB).
-In addition, Oregon law requires anybody working for compensation in any construction activity to register to do business with the state, provide proof of workers’ compensation and general liability insurance, and to comply with state tax regulations.
+In addition, Oregon law requires anybody working for compensation in any construction activity to register to do business with the state, provide proof of workers’ compensation (if you are employing any contractors) and general liability insurance, and to comply with state tax regulations.

 In certain instances, additional fees and paperwork may be required.
-For example, contractors applying for a license are required to obtain CCB surety bonds, the value of which will depend on their type of contractor endorsement.
+Contractors applying for a license are required to obtain CCB surety bonds, the value of which will depend on their type of contractor endorsement.
 CCB Licenses are good for two (2) years.

 Oregon CCB License Requirements

 Oregon’s general contractor licensing requirements are varied, and it is imperative to make sure you know and have met all of them before applying.
 Below is a comprehensive outline of the CCB’s licensing requirements for Oregon general contractors.

 The Oregon Construction Contractors Board states specifically that “anyone who works for compensation in any construction activity involving improvements to real property needs a license.”
 Common construction roles include:

 - Repair of attached appliances (ORS 701.005 (5)(a))

 Specifically mentioned as well are various types of work that do not require a license from the CCB.
 These examples include: